Freya-Ebba-Christ/DMEM-FBS-Equivalent/README.md

-Inspired by a video of the Thought Emporiom and just having way too much fun
+Inspired by a video of the Thought Emporiom